Slimex Review - Does This Fat Burner Actually Work?

 There’s limited information about when Slimex hit the market, but we found several overseas companies claiming the product as their own.
 We like that we found some favorable customer comments and it seems to be affordable, but read on…

-The first thing was the effectiveness of Slimex ingredients.
-“The main ingredient sibutramine has been linked to increasing metabolism,” said our Research Editor.
-“It also has been shown to not work and cause negative reactions.”
+The first thing we found interesting was the effectiveness of Slimex ingredients or lack thereof.
+“The main ingredient sibutramine has been linked to increasing metabolism for some, but not for all,” said our Research Editor.
+“It also has been shown to cause negative reactions.”

 - “I was surprised to see this supplement contained an ingredient the FDA banned in 2010,” commented a customer.